 You may also pursue non-economic damages, such as pain and suffering, emotional distress, and mental anguish.

 What If a Family Member Died in the Crash?

 When they occur at high speeds, rear end collisions can result in death.
 If your loved one died in a rear end collision crash because of another driver’s negligence, we can file a wrongful death lawsuit to pursue compensation for medical bills, funeral expenses, loss of consortium, and other costs.

 Let Us Help You Recover From Your Losses.

 A rear end collision can result in considerable property damage and injuries that may require continuous medical treatment.
-Instead of stressing over how you can handle these mounting costs, talk with an attorney at the Law Offices of Ogle, Elrod & Baril, PLLC, about the legal options available.
+Instead of stressing over how you can handle these mounting costs, talk with an attorney at OEB Law, PLLC, about the legal options available.

 Our law firm works on a contingency fee basis.
 That means you do not pay until we achieve a positive outcome for your claim.
 Contact us now at 865-546-1111 to schedule a complimentary consultation.